 - "The information in this study will only be used in ways that will not reveal who you are.
 You will not be identified in any publication from this study or in any data files shared with other researchers.
 Your participation in this study is confidential.
 Federal or state laws may require us to show information to university or government officials [or sponsors], who are responsible for monitoring the safety of this study."

-For more information or additional help, contact the College of Liberal Arts Research Support Service.
+For more information or additional help, contact Liberal Arts Technologies and Information Services or a curation expert.